eecs230/lab6/README.md

 2. Modify the student() constructor to assume that new students have an age of 18 years old, unless told otherwise.
 Ie, make age 18 the default value.
 For an example, notice that hasNotGraduated has a default value of `true`.

+3. Implement a new function called `Catalog::find_phiBetaKappa()` that returns a list of Students who have gpas > 3.7.
+Hint: use `Student::compute_gpa()`.

-3. Currently, there is a bug in the database where all course_numbers must be unique (ie., there can't be both a CHEM_ENG 101 and MECH_ENG 101).
+4. Currently, there is a bug in the database where all course_numbers must be unique (ie., there can't be both a CHEM_ENG 101 and MECH_ENG 101).
 Fix this bug by having the courses take in a `pair<int cid, string dept>` as it's primary key.